A Guide to Paying Bills and Keeping Track of Expenses Bi-Weekly

 Paying Bills

 Next, we need to decide what bills to pay.
-Since we are paying bills twice a month, we should be paying around half of our monthly expense, around $800 (which is around half of $1,625 from our budget).
-J&J decide to pay all of their monthly bills with this paycheck except for rent, which they will pay with the second paycheck of the month.
-Water, phone, student loans, cable, electric, and trash should be around $725.
+Since we are paying bills twice a month, we should be paying around half of our monthly expenses, around $800 (which is around half of $1,625 from our budget).
+J&J decided to pay all of their monthly bills with this paycheck except for rent, which they will pay with the second paycheck of the month.
+Water, phone, student loans, cable, electricity, and trash should be around $725.

 J&J pay each bill and record it on the summary page.
 Bills can usually be paid by check or online bill pay.
 We find that online bill pay is easiest, but it’s about what works for you.